neondatabase/website/content/docs/cloud/about.md

 ## Compatibility

-Neon compute is the latest version of Postgres.
-Currently we are using Postgres 14.
+Neon compute is the latest version of [PostgreSQL](https://www.postgresql.org/docs/14/release-14.html).
+Currently, we are using PostgreSQL 14.
 It is 100% compatible with your app written against the official release of Postgres.